cosmos/ibc/spec/ics-23-standard-accumulator/README.md

 #### Correctness

-Accumulator proofs must be *correct*: elements which have been added to the accumulator can always be proved to have been included, but cannot be proved to be excluded.
+Accumulator proofs must be *correct*: key => value mappings which have been added to the accumulator can always be proved to have been included, but cannot be proved to be excluded.

-For a key `key` set to a value `value` in the accumulator `acc`,
+For any key `key` last set to a value `value` in the accumulator `acc`,

 ```coffeescript
 root = getRoot(acc)